QubitExplorer/Recommender-System/README.md

 It's a basic example and there are some drawbacks associated with it, like sparse zero values, curse of dimensionality and other limitations.

-Value Proposition:
-The core concept and unique benefit is: **recommend the best similar product/service to the user** along with a time series tasks to help the end users.
+Value Proposition: The core concept and unique benefit is still the same **recommend the best similar product/service to the end user** and to help them.

 It is also estimated that the **market scope** for recommender system is expected to be approx 20-28 billion by 2030, currently in 2024 valued approx 6 billion US dollers.